 Another problem that arises when you start to clean up Gmail is that, often, you need to reply to multiple people, but the amount of messages can be overwhelming.

 For example, with a helpdesk email account, you have to solve multiple problems at once, but replying to each concerned sender takes a lot of your time.
 If you find yourself rewriting similar emails over and over, you should implement Gmail canned responses.
-Canned responses are pre-written templates you can add to your Gmail inbox, then insert into replies.
-That makes it easier to write back quick and cut down on unread emails.

 12. Turn emails into tasks

-Drag also includes a Kanban board style task manager.
-Instead of viewing your emails as messages, they are automatically turned into cards and categorized into boards.
-That way, the team can see what’s on the list, what’s in progress and what has been completed.
-The cards include notes, file uploads and assignments, so that managers can allocate tasks accordingly.
+That way, the team can see what’s on the list, what’s in progress, and what has been completed.
+The cards include notes, file uploads, and assignments so that managers can distribute tasks accordingly.

 With that, you turn a formerly cluttered inbox into an efficient task management system and officially clean up Gmail in a productive way.